Is that a shark? Is that a jet plane? Is that a dragon?

 You see, the Ground typing ties with the Fighting typing in hitting the most number of types for super-effective damage (5 types).

-With its Ground typing STAB, Garchomp hits the Steel types for super-effective damage and does heavy neutral damage against the Fairy types.
+With its Ground typing STAB, Garchomp hits the Steel types for super-effective damage and does heavy neutral damage to the Fairy types.

 Let’s face it… being a Dragon type and hitting Steel types, the best defensive type in the meta, for super-effective damage is an achievement on its own for any dragon!